sadhanaavasarala/learning-library/workshops/ttc-dev-ops-starter-kit/Architecture.md

 ![](images/400/step29.png)

 ### Lab 100
+This is the first of several labs that are part of the DevOps Starter Kit.
+This workshop will walk you through building and deploying a Cloud Native project that will create and use several Microservices built using various technologies.
+You will be applying DevOps principles to build your applications, provision your services and automate deployment of your applications.

+#### Goal
 Deploy the UI

+#### Objectives
+- Create Initial Project
+- Import UI application from GitHub
+- Setup automated build to create application artifacts
+- Setup an automated deployment to provision and deploy your application into the Oracle Cloud

 ![](images/100/target-architecture.png)

 ### Lab 200
+In Lab 200 we will be building and deploying our first microservice, this microservice will provide a RESTful interface for our catalog database.
+The microservice is built using Java and leverages lightweight libraries JAX-WS and Grizzly IO to create RESTful endpoints.
+In Lab 300 we will be wiring up a MySQL Database to the microservice.

+#### Goal
 Deploy a Microservice

+#### Objectives
+- Import microservice from GitHub
+- Setup automated build to create application artifacts
+- Setup an automated deployment to provision and deploy your application into the Oracle Cloud
+- Bind your microservice to the UI

 ![](images/200/targeted-architecture.png)

 ### Lab 300
+In Lab 300 we will be adding a MySQL database to our microservice from lab 200.
+We will be using an automated build process to load our baseline schema onto the database after we have provisioned it.

+#### Goal
 Wire the Microservice up to at MySQL Database

+#### Objectives
+- Provision a MySQL Database
+- Create the baseline schema
+- Bind the database to your microservice from lab 200

 ![](images/300/targeted-architecture.png)

 ### Lab 400
+Welcome to lab 400.
+In this lab we will be completing our application architecture by deploying a Golang microservice on Docker.
+The service will be responsible to translating currencies on our UI.

+#### Goal
 Deploy a second microserivce on a Docker image

+#### Objectives
+- Setup your docker host on Container Cloud Service
+- Deploy the microservices from it's Docker Hub build location

 ![](images/400/targeted-architecture.png)